otoolep/questdb.io/docs/functionsAggregation.md

 | 100       |
 ```

-- Count of items in the transactions table aggregated by `payment_type`.
+- Count of rows in the transactions table aggregated by `payment_type` value.
 ```sql
 SELECT payment_type, count() FROM transactions;
 ```